Changes and additions to the Mapping Rules

 2023.04.17

-• Specified in the general rules that U-turns that aren't separated from the main road with the relevant marking (“traffic island”) but are actually located some distance before the oncoming traffic direction must be drawn as a separate line in the road network.
+• Specified in the general rules that if a U-turn is not separated from the main road by the relevant marking (“traffic island”) but is actually located at a distance from the oncoming traffic lane, it must be drawn as a separate line in the road network.

 A screenshot of a similar situation from the UAE was added to illustrate this case.